An Essay about my Mother

 Gypsy and the Bird Man (in process)

-It’s the story of Bohemian and Hungarian immigrants assimilating into a new culture in Cleveland while simultaneously struggling to retain their old one.
-It describes how a family moves from one world to another and weaves the common threads of disparate backgrounds into a new unified whole.
-It explores the sources of relative success among immigrants and their children.
+I have composed a narrative that begins in the 1800s Central Europe.
+It’s the story of Czech Bohemian and Hungarian immigrants assimilating into a new culture in Cleveland while simultaneously struggling to retain their old one.
+How a family moves from one world to another and weaves the common threads of disparate backgrounds into a new unified whole.
 As the photographs suggest, one branch was economically more successful than the other.
+The arc of this history demonstrates how ethnic and genetic patterns pass through generations in unexpected ways.

-It’s the story of Bohemian and Hungarian immigrants assimilating into a new culture in Cleveland while simultaneously struggling to retain their old one.
-It describes how a family moves from one world to another and weaves the common threads of disparate backgrounds into a new unified whole.
-It explores the sources of relative success among immigrants and their children.
+I have composed a narrative that begins in the 1800s Central Europe.
+It’s the story of Czech Bohemian and Hungarian immigrants assimilating into a new culture in Cleveland while simultaneously struggling to retain their old one.
+How a family moves from one world to another and weaves the common threads of disparate backgrounds into a new unified whole.
 As the photographs suggest, one branch was economically more successful than the other.
+The arc of this history demonstrates how ethnic and genetic patterns pass through generations in unexpected ways.